Guanxi: Ethical concerns

 In recent years, the ethical consequences of guanxi have been brought into question.
 While guanxi can bring benefits to people directly within the guanxi network, it also has the potential to bring harm to individuals, societies and nations when misused or abused.
 For example, mutual reciprocal obligation is a major component of guanxi.
 However, the specific date, time and method are often unspecified.
 Thus, guanxi can be ethically questionable when one party takes advantage of others' personal favors, without seeking to reciprocate.
 A common example of unethical reciprocal obligation involves the abuse of business-government relations.
-In 2013, an official of the Communist Party of China (CPC) criticized government officials for using public funds of over 10,000 yuan for banquets.
-This totals to approximately 48 billion dollars worth of banquets per year.
+In 2013, an official of the CCP criticized government officials for using public funds of over 10,000 yuan for banquets.
+This totals approximately 48 billion dollars' worth of banquets per year.
 Guanxi may also allow for interpersonal obligations to take precedence over civic duties.

 Guanxi is a neutral word, but the use or practice of guanxi can range from 'benign, neutral, to questionable and corrupt'.
 In mainland China, terms like guanxi practice or la guanxi are used to refer to bribery and corruption.
 Guanxi practice is commonly employed by favour seekers to seek corrupt benefits from power-holders.
-Guanxi offers an efficient information transmission channel to help guanxi members to identify potential and trustworthy partners; it also offers safe and secret platform for illegal transactions.
+Guanxi offers an efficient information transmission channel to help guanxi members to identify potential and trustworthy partners; it also offers a safe and secret platform for illegal transactions.
 Guanxi norms help buyers and sellers of corrupt benefits justify and rationalize their acts.
-Li's Performing Bribery in China (2011) as well as Wang's The buying and selling of military positions (2016) supply essential analyses on how guanxi practice works in corrupt exchanges.
+Li's Performing Bribery in China (2011) as well as Wang's The buying and selling of military positions (2016) analyze how guanxi practice works in corrupt exchanges.